Oingo Boingo: Final years (1993–1995)

-Legacy
+Post-breakup

-Following the band's dissolution, Danny Elfman continued composing for film, and has been nominated for four Academy Awards for his work.
-While he has provided the scores for Tim Burton's films almost exclusively since Pee-wee's Big Adventure in 1985, Elfman continues to be much sought-after by other directors in the movie business as well.
-Elfman's scores have included those for Batman, Edward Scissorhands, Good Will Hunting, Men in Black, Spider-Man, Big Fish, and The Nightmare Before Christmas.
+Following the band's dissolution, Danny Elfman continued composing for film and has been nominated for four Academy Awards for his work.
+He has scored the majority of Tim Burton's films since Pee-wee's Big Adventure in 1985, including Batman (1989), Edward Scissorhands (1990), The Nightmare Before Christmas (1993) and Big Fish (2003).
+Other scores include Good Will Hunting (1997), Men in Black (1997) and Spider-Man (2002).
 Elfman has also written themes for more than a dozen TV series, including The Simpsons, Batman: The Animated Series, Tales from the Crypt, and Desperate Housewives.
 Elfman almost exclusively employs former Oingo Boingo guitarist Steve Bartek as his orchestrator.

-In the 1990s, John Avila and Johnny "Vatos" Hernandez, along with guitarist Michael Tovar, formed the trio Food for Feet.
-Avila and Hernandez also formed the rhythm section of Tito & Tarantula, a Los Angeles band fronted by Tito Larriva of the Plugz and the Cruzados.
-Avila and Hernandez also joined Larriva and guitarist Stevie Hufstetter in a one-off project band called Psychotic Aztecs.
-The Aztecs released one album on the Grita label called Santa Sangre.
+For a period, John Avila and Johnny "Vatos" Hernandez continued to perform as Food for Feet and in the band Tito & Tarantula in Los Angeles.
 Doug Lacy (Boingo live keyboardist and percussionist) recruited bassist John Avila, guitarist Steve Bartek, drummer Johnny "Vatos" Hernandez, and saxophonist Sam Phipps (among other musicians) for a band called Doug & The Mystics.
-They recorded one album, New Hat, which included a cover of the Oingo Boingo song "Try to Believe", as well as original songs and covers of songs by Frank Zappa and other artists.
-Doug had released one solo album previously.
+They recorded one album, New Hat, which included a cover of the Oingo Boingo song "Try to Believe".
+Former keyboardist Richard Gibbs also began a career as a composer for film.

-In 2003, former keyboardist Richard Gibbs scored the Battlestar Galactica miniseries with composer Bear McCreary.
-In 2005, John Avila, Johnny "Vatos" Hernandez, and Steve Bartek began contributing to the subsequent McCreary-scored Battlestar Galactica television series.